nine7nine/FSThost-pkgbuild/README.md

 - contains futex-multiple-wait patch(actually, 2 versions).
 - some of intel's patchwork.
 - gcc optimization
-- the percpu-rwsem rewrite (lives in -rt 5.6.x, as well).
 - swait stuff from -rt. (not really -rt specifc though. in either case.).
 - a couple fixes for pesky issues (for me).